GerJuli/introduction-to-git/introduction_to_git.md

 *Warning*: This is dangerous as you delete all changes that you made locally.
 Do NOT use this command unless you are absolutely sure what you are doing.

+# What this guide does not cover
+* Branching
+    - Creating branches
+    - Merging branches (and merge conflicts)
+    - Remote branches
+    - Tagging
+    - Forks
+* Usage of Github
+* Hooks